Scientific Name

 Fertilizing: Give your A. obscura a small amount of fertilizer in the spring during the first two years.
 After that, established plants seem to take care of themselves.

-Repotting: If you notice your A. obscura becoming pot-bound, repot it with fresh soil in a new pot that is just slightly larger than the old one.
+Repotting: If you notice your A. obscura becoming pot-bound, repot it with fresh soil in a pot slightly larger than the old one.
 Give the plant a week or so to readjust before you water it again.

-Propagation: A. obscura is usually propagated by seeds, or offsets sometimes produced during the flowering process.
+Propagation: A. obscura is usually propagated by seeds or offsets, sometimes produced during flowering.
 Sow the seeds in spring.
 The best time to remove the offsets is in spring and summer.

 Learn more at How to Grow and Care for Agave.